isomerpages/govtech-stp/_travellers-from-malaysia/01c-rgl-faq.md

 Residents in Malaysia seeking to travel to Singapore via the RGL must be hosted by a company or a government agency in Singapore.
 The host company can file the application for a SafeTravel Pass on behalf of the traveller either directly at <http://eservices.ica.gov.sg/STO>, or through a sponsoring government agency.<sup>1</sup>.

 When applying for the SafeTravel Pass, Proof of Residency in Malaysia is required.
 Malaysian Citizens should present a copy of their passport for submission.
 Non-Malaysian Citizens who are resident in Malaysia should present a copy of their Malaysian long-term pass ID for submission.
+The applicant will also be required to submit the controlled itinerary for the traveller(s)’ first 14 days of stay in Singapore, which is limited to travel between places of business and accommodation, with limited contact with the community.

 The application for the SafeTravel Pass will be open 2 to 5 weeks before the week of the traveller’s planned departure.
 The processing of the application can take up to 7 days (excluding the day of application).
 You are encouraged to apply for the SafeTravel Pass as early as possible, factoring in the time necessary for the processing of the SafeTravel Pass application, visa application (if needed) and taking a pre-departure COVID-19 polymerase chain reaction (PCR) test.